 Altium’s PCB Design Interface Performs With Intuitive Menus

-Altium Designer 18 is an evolved intuitive tool built into a unified environment.
+Altium 18 is an evolved intuitive tool built into a unified environment.
 The developers have anticipated every move you want to make while designing your PCB.
 It’s user-friendly.

-Open a free trial of Altium Designer 18 and take a look at the project tree.
+Open a free trial of Altium 18 and take a look at the project tree.
 It holds your schematic, your layout, and your output documents in one unified environment.
 Having easy access to the schematic is paramount to getting your PCB designed correctly every time.

 The libraries are integrated making the same component model accessible for important PCB design layout.
 And you can see them in your project tree available to open with one click.
 All the windows open into the same project allowing cross-probe within the same environment.
 Imagine designing with tools that set up your environment for you, giving you easy tools to customize while you design.